-- 1. Inform District employees about this policy during the in-service on educator ethics, teacherstudent conduct, and school employee-student conduct required by Board policy 5:120, Employee Ethics; Conduct; and Conflict of Interest. - 2.
+- 1. Inform District employees about this policy during the in-service on educator ethics, teacher-student conduct, and school employee-student conduct required by Board policy 5:120, Employee Ethics; Conduct; and Conflict of Interest. - 2.
 Direct Building Principals to annually: - a.
 Provide their building staff with a copy of this policy. - b.
 Inform their building staff about the importance of maintaining high standards in their school relationships. - c.
 Remind their building staff that those who violate this policy will be subject to remedial and any other appropriate disciplinary action up to and including dismissal. - 3.
 Build awareness of this policy with students, parents, and the community. - 4.
-Ensure that neither for the District, nor anyone on its behalf, commits an act prohibited by the Right to Privacy in the Workplace Act, 820 ILCS 55/10: i.e., the Facebook Password Law. - 5.
+Ensure that no one for the District, or on its behalf, requests of an employee or applicant access in any manner to his or her social networking website or requests passwords to such sites.
 Periodically review this policy and any procedures with District employee representatives and electronic network system administrator(s) and present proposed changes to the Board.
 LEGAL REF.: 105 ILCS 5/21B-75 and 5/21B-80.

 Ill.
 Human Rights Act, 775 ILCS 5/5A-102.
-Ill.
-Human Rights Act